MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 - *Reduce unnecessary data processing*: Review your code for any unnecessary data-processing operations, such as redundant calculations or transformations.
 Eliminate these unnecessary operations to improve the efficiency of your code.

-- *Minimize network requests*: If your code involves making network requests, minimize the number of requests and optimize their usage.
+- *Minimize network requests*: If your code makes network requests, minimize the number of requests and optimize their usage.
 Batch requests when possible and avoid unnecessary round trips to improve performance.

 - *Minimize allocations*: Identify areas where excessive memory allocation occurs.
 Optimize the code by reducing unnecessary allocations and reusing existing resources when possible.